How to plant a winter window box

 ‘The cyclamen probably won’t last much beyond early January,’ she said.
 ‘So I’ll take them out and add primulas or another early flowering spring flower.
 But the rest of the plants can stay there until I do my summer window boxes in May.’

-I’m often asked for recommendations for gardening books, products and tools so I’ve put together some useful lists, such as this Window Boxes & More list.
+I’m often asked for recommendations for gardening books, products and tools so I’ve put together some useful lists on the Middlesized Garden Amazon store, such as this Window Boxes & More list.
 I’ve picked out some window boxes from companies I’ve used, plus peat-free compost for planting window boxes.
-And my pick of the books with more window box ideas, such as Alan Titchmarsh’s How To Garden – Container Planting.
+Note that links to Amazon are affiliate, see disclosure.

 Pin to remember winter window box tips: